This page has moved to here!

 New Protocols and Amendments to Protocols

-You must have approval from both the PRC and the IRB for your new protocol before you can begin accruing patients or using specimens.
-This site explains the submission process for the PRC.
-For sumission guidelines for the IRB, please visit the IRB website.
+You must have approval from both the PRMC and the IRB for your new protocol before you can begin accruing patients or using specimens.
+This site explains the submission process for the PRMC.
+For submission guidelines for the IRB, please visit the IRB website.

-What to Submit to the PRC: If you are submitting a new protocol to the PRC, please click on the type of study in the "List of Protocols" menu on the right (Investigator initiated, cooperative group, etc.).
+What to Submit to the PRMC: If you are submitting a new protocol to the PRMC, please click on the type of study in the "List of Protocols" menu on the right (Investigator-initiated, NCTN group, etc.).
 If you are submitting an amendment to an existing protocol, please click on the type of protocol on the right menu and scroll to the "Amendment" guidelines.
+Please note that as of November 2015, the PRMC does not review retrospective chart review studies.

-Please note that the PRC requires that a UVM or FAHC faculty member be the Primary Investigator.
+Please note that the PRMC requires that a UVM or The University of Vermont Medical Center faculty member be the Primary Investigator.
 In the case of a study written by a Graduate Student or Medical Student, the Faculty Sponsor must be listed as a co-PI.

-- There is an eligible patient who needs treatment before the protocol is scheduled for PRC review.
+- There is an eligible patient who needs treatment before the protocol is scheduled for PRMC review.

 - The patient has no other treatment options.